OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 The wizard points out that you can open the vOneCloud Control Panel by visiting `http://<appliance_ip>:8000` in your browser and using the `oneadmin` account and password just chosen.

+.. warning:: Are you using a self-signed certificate?
+If that's the case you must accept it too in port 29876.
+In order to do so open https://...:29876 and verify that there is no SSL related warning.
+Click :onedoc:`here <deployment/sunstone_setup/suns_advance.html#running-sunstone-behind-nginx-ssl-proxy>` for more information.

 The :ref:`vOneCloud Control Panel <control_panel>` will allow the administrator to:

 - Check for new vOneCloud versions and manage automatic upgrades.